nzsilverman/climbing_carpools/README.md

 1. Create a new pull request

 ### Formatting

-This project is formatted using the [black](https://github.com/psf/black) formatter.
-Please use this before attempting to submit a pull requests.
-Non formatted code will fail the pull request.
+This project is formatted using the [yapf](https://github.com/google/yapf/) code formatter.
+This formatter enforces the google style guide.
+It is using presets defined in the file `setup.cfg`.
+A github workflow has been established to run this check on every push and pull request.
+Any failed checks will not be accepted in a pull request.
+To format the code, run the script `./bin/format_with_yapf.sh` from the top level directory.
+This has all the neccesary flags and will run using the configuration file.

 ### Testing
 Tests for this codebase have been developed using the [nose2](https://docs.nose2.io/en/latest/) testing framework.
 Please add tests for new features you contribute, and ensure that any code you add does not break the codebase.